For more info contact:

 Key Fact: Most students only have to pay for accommodation during term-time (some college allow you to have your room for 39 weeks if you want to stay over vacations).

 Colleges offer food in their halls and canteen for all three meals, and these are at subsidised costs.
 There are also (often basic) self-catering facilities, so you can choose to cook for yourself.
 Cost and standard of College food tends to vary (from meal to meal as well as between Colleges), but you can expect to get a decent meal for £2-4.
-Colleges also offer 'formal hall', a three course meal in College for around £6, which is a great cheap alternative to eating out.
+Colleges also offer 'formal hall', a three course meal in College, which is a great cheap alternative to eating out.
 If you do want to eat out, you'll be able to get a good range of discounts: students make up a huge section of the Cambridge population, and businesses make the most of this.

 You'll find that you won't incur any real transport costs.
 Cambridge is geographically compact and completely flat, so it's really easy to walk or cycle everywhere.
 Buses are used very rarely, and there are stops by most University sites.
 Cambridge is also really safe, so you can walk home from nights out, rather than get a taxi.